eduardoboucas/buildtimes/posts/2016-12-15-introducing-speedtracker/2016-12-15-introducing-speedtracker.md

 The platform consists of [an API layer](https://github.com/speedtracker/speedtracker-api) that processes test requests, communicates with the WebPageTest API and pushes the results to a GitHub repository, where the [visualisation layer](https://github.com/speedtracker/speedtracker) lives.
 If you don’t wish to deploy your own API, there is a public instance you can use for free.

-{% include helpers/image.html, name="speedtracker2.png", caption="Example of a SpeedTracker dashboard (2/2)" %}
+{% include helpers/image.html name:"speedtracker2.png" caption:"Example of a SpeedTracker dashboard (2/2)" %}

 ## Getting started